suuuuperNOVA/re_bcfsa/chapters/ch2.md

 - Commission paid to licensee in accordance with the Rules
 - Unclaimed money
 - Money paid in accordance with court order
-- Money paid with the instructions of the instructions of principal
+- Money paid with the instructions of principal
     - Not for deposit for RE acquisition
     - Trust account as stakeholder.
     - 购房押金能被退还：